-If you suspect or have witnessed any DMV violations or unlawful activities, you may file a complaint with the Investigations Division.
+If you suspect or have witnessed any DMV violations or unlawful activities, you may file a complaint.

 Typical complaints focus on the following:

 It is unlawful for persons and businesses to alter, forge, falsify, or counterfeit DMV-issued documents (for example, driver license/identification cards, vehicle titles, registration cards, disabled person parking placards, etc.) that passed or attempted to pass as genuine.
 Fraud also includes false vehicle-related advertising.

 - DMV Licensed Businesses Violations